-The macro editor allow a user to supplement the grammar with a list of keywords and rules to exclude macros during grammar parse operations.
+The macro editor allows a user to supplement the grammar with a list of keywords and rules to exclude macros during grammar parse operations.
 The macro definition list is particularly useful when developing grammars for languages that support macros such as C++.
 It avoids the necessity of describing these rules in the grammar itself, and can be used with multiple grammars.

-Ribbon Develop > Preferences > Grammars > Macro Editor
+Ribbon Develop > Source Code > Grammar Editor > Macro Editor